CowDogMoo/warpgate/docs/template-reference.md

 **Tagging:**

+`--tag` replaces the version the release is named after, and the tags the target declares still publish alongside it.
+Building a template whose `version` is `v1.0.0` and whose target declares `tags: [latest]` with `--tag v1.0.1` publishes `v1.0.1` and `latest`, and does not publish `v1.0.0`.
+The declared tags are floating aliases meant to point at whatever was built last, while `--tag` names this particular release.
+Repeating the flag applies only its first value.

-The image is built as the top-level `version` (or `--tag` when that is passed), then tagged with every entry in the target's `tags` list, so a single build can publish `v1.0.0` and `latest` together.
+The image is built as the resolved version, then tagged with every entry in the target's `tags` list, so a single build can publish `v1.0.1` and `latest` together.
 Entries repeating the version are skipped.

 A multi-architecture build tags differently, because there is no single image to tag.
-Each architecture is built and pushed under its own tag (`:amd64`, `:arm64`), and a push then publishes `version` and each entry in `tags` as manifest lists spanning those architectures.
+Each architecture is built and pushed under its own tag (`:amd64`, `:arm64`), and a push then publishes the resolved version and each entry in `tags` as manifest lists spanning those architectures.
 The tags therefore resolve to every architecture built rather than to whichever one finished last.

 `--push-digest` publishes by digest and applies no tags at all, in either mode.